 Freedom of information and data protection

-Guide to information available through our publication scheme
+Guide to information available through the Commission’s Publication Scheme

-The Freedom of Information (Scotland) Act 2002 (the Act) requires Scottish public authorities to produce and maintain a publication scheme.
+The Freedom of Information (Scotland) Act 2002 requires Scottish public authorities to produce and maintain a publication scheme.
 Authorities are under a legal obligation to:

 - publish the classes of information that they make routinely available

 - tell the public how to access the information and what it might cost.

 The Commission has adopted the Single Model Publication Scheme 2015 produced by the Scottish Information Commissioner.
 It was approved until 31 May 2019.
 To see the Model Publication Scheme follow this link: Model Publication Scheme 2015.

 The purpose of this Guide to Information is to: